On the Topology of J-Groups: Basic Definitions and First Results

 endowed with the discrete topology.
 This group cannot be a J-group since it is abelian but does not contain an element of maximal order, contradicting Lemma \ref{lemma_order_of_w}.

 The reason for this problem lies in the fact that the witnesses and the self-maps of $G_n$ are not compatible.

 This problem could be fixed by only considering direct limits of compatible systems of topological J-groups.
-Let $(\I,\leq)$ be a directed set and consider a directed system $\seqa{G_\alpha,w,f_\alpha}$ of ascending topological J-groups, where $w$ is the same for the whole directed system and the maps $f_\alpha$ are compatible in the sense that $f_\beta|_{G_\alpha}=f_\alpha$ whenever $\alpha\leq\beta$.
+Let $( \mathbb{I},\leq)$ be a directed set and consider a directed system $ \left( G_\alpha,w,f_\alpha \right)_{\alpha\in \mathbb{I}}$ of ascending topological J-groups, where $w$ is the same for the whole directed system and the maps $f_\alpha$ are compatible in the sense that $f_\beta|_{G_\alpha}=f_\alpha$ whenever $\alpha\leq\beta$.
 Then the direct limit would be a topological J-group again, assuming the directed system has the \emph{algebraic colimit property} (see \cite{LongColimitsI}), i.e. the direct limit in the category of topological spaces agrees with the direct limit in the category of topological groups.
-Otherwise it is not clear that the map $f$ defined on the direct limit is continuous. \item[(d)] The author conjectures that projective limits of topological J-groups need not be topological J-groups in general.\footnote{It is however possible that the projective limit of a family of topological groups which are not topological J-groups turns out to be a topological J-group, e.g. $\Z_2=\lim_n \Z/(2^n\Z)$.} Theorem \ref{thm_NILPOTENT} tells us that for each $n\in\N$ the Lie group of strictly upper triangular matrices
+Otherwise it is not clear that the map $f$ defined on the direct limit is continuous. \end{itemize} \end{remark}

-is a topological J-group.
-The projective limit of the system $\seqnN{T_n}$ can be identified with the group of infinite upper triangular $(\N\times\N)$-matrices.
-This is a pronilpotent pro-Lie group (see e.g. \cite[Theorem 52]{ProLieBook} for the precise characterization of pronilpotent pro-Lie groups) with trivial center, so there is no obvious candidate for a witness $w$.
-This is however not a proof that the group really is not a topological J-group (see Question \ref{question_central_witness} and Remark \ref{remark_butcher}).
+\begin{question} Is the projective limit of topological J-groups, taken in the category of topological groups again a topological J-group?

-Again, the problem in this example lies in the fact that the witnesses and the maps $f$ are not compatible.
-With the correct compatibility requirements, the projective limit of topological J-groups will be a topological J-group. \end{itemize} \end{remark}
+The author conjectures that this is false in general\footnote{It is however possible that the projective limit of a family of topological groups which are not topological J-groups turns out to be a topological J-group, e.g. $ \mathbb{Z}_2=\lim_n \mathbb{Z}/(2^n \mathbb{Z})$.} as there is no obvious way to construct a witness of the projective limit out of the witnesses of the original groups as the witnesses and the maps $f$ are not required to be compatible.
+However, with the correct compatibility requirements, it is easy to show that the projective limit of topological J-groups will be a topological J-group. \end{question}